Al Khurayb

 Al Khurayb (الخريب; also spelled Lekhraib and Al Khuraib) is a village in Qatar located in the municipality of Al-Shahaniya.
 The closest major city is the municipal seat, Al-Shahaniya City.
 Historically, the village has been inhabited primarily by members of the Dawasir tribe.

 Etymology

-According to the Ministry of Municipality and Environment, "khurayb" is derived from the Arabic word "kharab", which translates to "damage".
-This name was given to the area because during the wet season, fast-flowing water would engulf the area, causing harm to the local vegetation.
+According to the Ministry of Municipality and Environment, Khurayb is derived from the Arabic word kharab, which translates to "damage".
+The name was given to the area because, during the wet season, fast-flowing water would engulf the region, causing harm to the local vegetation.

 History

 J.G.
 Lorimer makes mention of Al Khurayb in his 1908 handbook, the Gazetteer of the Persian Gulf.
 He listed its location as 19 miles south-west of Khor Shaqiq and 16 miles east from the east coast.
 Remarking on the nature of the settlement, he describes at as a Bedouin camping ground where good water is obtainable at 15 fathoms from a masonry well.

+In the mid-1980s, the first commercially distributed water brand in Qatar, Doha Water, was bottled in Al Khurayb.